N4rv4lus/00-Cfa-Infra/03-Docker/Network-Docker.md

 There are multiple type of network solutions in docker.
 Here we will see how to setup a bridge network.
 All of the informations can be found on docker docs website.
+(all the configurations files are stored in /var/lib/docker/)

 First check docker networks :
 ```shell